 That new coat of paint, that pristine furniture you just bought and many other household items may be the reason why the indoor air quality in your home is poor.
 Many manufactured products emit volatile organic compounds (VOCs) which can aggravate or trigger respiratory problems and other allergic reactions.
 So, it is wise for you to do some research and only buy products which don’t have any or have low levels of VOCs.
 The labels of such products usually stipulate “low-VOCs” or “no VOCs”.

 There are many other measures which can be implemented in order to improve the indoor air quality in your home if the suggestions above don’t yield the results which you want.
 Many of the other measures, such as improving the ventilation of your home, require professional expertise.
-Contact us at Clarke & Rush for help in assessing how your HVAC system can be used to improve the indoor air quality.
+Contact us for help in assessing how your HVAC system can be used to improve the indoor air quality.